-The FY 2013 Executive Budget Summary of the Congressional Budget Justification summarizes the resources needed to help achieve key national priorities while building the foundation for lasting global progress.
+The Department's Congressional Budget Justification outlines the resources needed to help achieve key national priorities while building the foundation for lasting global progress

 State Department leaders frequently testify to congressional committees regarding many subjects within their area of responsibility.
 They also speak on these topics to audiences throughout the country and the world.